Doctor Who merchandise: Other

-Alongside their action figure line, Character released a series of 12-inch Doctor Who dolls between 2006 and 2007.
-10-inch dolls of the Eleventh and Thirteenth Doctors were also released in 2011 and 2018, respectively.
-The company also released the Doctor Who Micro Universe game series in 2007 featuring collectible miniature figurines and models based on characters from the programme's first, second and third series.
+Additionally, Character released a series of 12-inch Doctor Who dolls between 2006 and 2007.
+10-inch dolls depicting the Eleventh and Thirteenth Doctors were also released in 2011 and 2018, respectively.
+The company also released the Doctor Who Micro Universe game series in 2007 featuring collectible miniature figurines and ship models based on characters from the programme's first, second and third series.
+The series was succeeded by the Doctor Who "Time Squad" range – highly stylised (cartoonish) 2-inch figures with variable levels of articulation that came in sets of one to five figures – first released in 2009.

-In November 2007, Character Options released merchandise relating to the Doctor Who spin-off The Sarah Jane Adventures.
-Originally launching with a Sarah Jane Smith and Star Poet action figure set, the range expanded to include a sonic lipstick & wrist watch scanner set, an electronic Alien Communicator and twin packs of Sarah Jane Smith action figure variants with various aliens from the first series of the programme.
-The range was discontinued shortly after due to lack of customer interest.
+In November 2007, CO released merchandise related to the Doctor Who spin-off series The Sarah Jane Adventures.
+Originally launching with a Sarah Jane Smith and Star Poet action figure set, the range expanded to include a sonic lipstick & wrist watch scanner set, an electronic Alien Communicator accessory, and twin packs of Sarah Jane Smith action figure variants with various aliens from the first series of the programme.
+The range was discontinued shortly after due to a lack of customer interest.

-London based collectables company Sci-Fi Collector released a range of figures based on the mature Doctor Who spin-off Torchwood.
-The licence was an exclusive license granted to the company in favour of mass-production by Character Options.
+The London-based collectables company Sci-Fi Collector also released a range of figures based on the mature Doctor Who spin-off Torchwood.
+This was an exclusive license granted to the company in favour of mass-production by Character Options.

-Character Building

-In 2010, Polish construction toy company COBI teamed up with Character Options to make Doctor Who construction toys.
-The theme lasted until 2014, when Scottish actor Peter Capaldi made his debut as the Twelfth Doctor.
-The line mainly consisted of characters from Matt Smith's era as the Eleventh.